emeka-osuagwu/sqaure1-blog/README.md

-## Sqaure1 Blog Service
+## Sqaure1 Blogging platform Service

 ### Summary
-Create basic registration process for wunder customers
+Create a simple blogging platform that allows users create and ready post, and import blog article from 3rd sites.

 ### Goals
-My goal is to show my understand of `PHP` and how to put togther a min framework to build any application
+My goal is to show my understand of `PHP | Laravel | Vuejs` and how to put togther with `API's` and the `Client` side

  #### Design parttens used
  - Repository parttens
  - Service parttens